 It is placed in the central lotus pond with each side 20m and there are four short walls surrounded it.
 To go up to the pagoda floor, you must climb the stair which has thirteen side steps, two sides of the brick-tiled wall with stone stele introducing the history of the pagoda.

 The pagoda is situated in the clusters of Ho Chi Minh relics that attract a large number of tourists annually.
-The special feature of One Pillar Pagoda’s architecture is all pagoda laid on a pillar.
-It is a harmonious combination of spectacular ideas and architectural perfection.
-Besides that, it also contains philosophical meanings.
+The all-laid-on-a-pillar special feature of One Pillar Pagoda’s architecture is a harmonious combination of spectacular ideas and architectural perfection.
+Besides, it also is compressed with philosophical meanings.